 - Practitioners abide by up to date practice standards, recommendations and regulations made by their respective governing bodies (CTCMA, acupuncturist, CMTBC, massage therapist), Government of Canada, Government of BC (via the public health officer), BCCDC, and Worksafe.

-- Practitioners disinfect treatment rooms and common areas (if used) between patients.
+- Practitioners disinfect common touch areas of treatment rooms and common areas (if used) between their respective patients.

 - Practitioners perform proper handwashing technique, at a frequency of before and after treating patients AND as required to maintain hand sanitation.

 - Practitioners and patients do not socialize in the common room.

 - Practitioners have met and trained in a cohesive COVID-19 plan prior to opening, where modified policies and procedures have been put into place.